apayne97/chemcards/ideas.md

   - pubchem
 - save question + possible answers + chosen answer + correct answer into i.e. a CSV
 - add GUI molecule drawing interface from, i.e. https://github.com/nicemicro/nicemolecules/tree/main
+- add Options windows for the quizzes
+- make a version of the quiz focused not on the quiz type but rather the dataset, i.e. with questions like:
+  - which kinase does this kinase inhibitor target?
+  - what is the molecular structure of imatinib?
+  - which functional groups do these EGFR inhibitors have in common?